-It forms ions and salts known as acid urates and urates , such as acid ammonium urate.
+It forms ions and salts known as acid urates, such as ammonium urate.

-Uric acid is a product of the metabolic breakdown of purine nucleotides, and is a normal component of urine.
+Uric acid is a product of the metabolic breakdown of purine nucleotides and is a standard component of urine.

-Purines are generated as an end product in the digestion of certain proteins and DNA in the diet, but some are synthesized in the body.
+Purines are generated as an end product in digesting specific proteins and DNA in the diet, but some are synthesized in the body.

 Uric acid has antioxidant properties but can be pro-oxidant depending on its chemical environment.

 Under normal conditions, uric acid is excreted in the urine.
-However, many factors affect the kidneys’ ability to remove it efficiently.
-This results in abnormal levels of uric acid in the blood (too high or too low).
+However, many factors affect the kidneys’ ability to remove them efficiently.
+This results in abnormal uric acid levels in the blood (too high or too low).

-Uric acid was first isolated from kidney stones in 1776 by Swedish chemist Carl Wilhelm Scheele .
+In 1776, Swedish chemist Carl Wilhelm Scheele first isolated uric acid from kidney stones.
 In 1882, the Ukrainian chemist Ivan Horbaczewski first synthesized uric acid by fusing urea with glycine.

-Uric acid shows lactim-lactam tautomerism (also often described as keto-enol tautomerism), although the lactime form is expected to possess some degree of aromaticity, uric acid crystallizes into the lactam form, and computational chemistry also indicates that the tautomer is the most stable.
+Uric acid shows lactim-lactam tautomerism (also often described as keto-enol tautomerism);.
+However, the lag time form is expected to possess some degree of aromaticity, the uric acid crystallizes into the lactam form, and computational chemistry also indicates that the tautomer is the most stable.

-Uric acid is a diprotic acid with pKa1 = 5.4 and pKa2 = 10.3, so at physiological pH it exists predominantly as a monoionic urate ion.
+Uric acid is a diprotic acid with pKa1 = 5.4 and pKa2 = 10.3, so it exists predominantly as a monotonic urate ion at physiological pH.

-In general, the water solubility of uric acid and its alkali and alkaline earth metal salts is quite low.
-All these salts exhibit greater solubility in hot water than in cold water, allowing easy recrystallization.
+In general, the water solubility of uric acid and its alkali and alkaline earth metal salts is relatively low.
+These salts exhibit more excellent solubility in hot water than cold water, allowing easy recrystallization.

-This low solubility is important for the etiology of gout.
+This low solubility is essential for the etiology of gout.
 The solubility of the acid and its salts in ethanol is very low or negligible.
-In ethanol / water mixtures, the solubilities are somewhere between the final values for pure ethanol and pure water.
+In ethanol/water mixtures, the solubilities are between the final pure ethanol and pure water values.

 Uric acid is the last step in the purine breakdown pathway.
 The enzyme xanthine oxidase catalyzes the formation of uric acid from xanthine and hypoxanthine, which in turn are produced from other purines.